yabejones/Coursera_Getting_Cleaning_Data/CodeBook.md

-For an explanation of what the actual measurements mean ("BodyAcc", "BodyBodyGyroWhatever", what a time domain signal or a Fourier Fast Transform is etc.), please refer to the ReadMe.txt file which is from the data owners at UCI.
+For an explanation of what the actual measurements mean ("BodyAcc", "BodyBodyGyroWhatever", what a time domain signal or a Fourier Fast Transform is etc.), please refer to the UCI_README.txt file which is from the data owners at UCI.
 I am an English major and this may as well be in Greek, or perhaps Martian.
 I will do my best below.